conx3/web3-plugin-aurora/README.md

 aurora();
 ```

-You can play with the npm package online at: https://codesandbox.io/p/sandbox/broken-haze-9krygq?file=%2Findex.js
+You can play with the npm package online at: https://codesandbox.io/p/sandbox/testing-web3-plugin-aurora-v7249s

 Project progress:
 ------------

 ### NEAR Aurora Plugin

-Aurora is an EVM-compatible blockchain built as a smart contract atop NEAR blockchain.
-This plugin would leverage Aurora custom RPC methods (https://doc.aurora.dev/evm/rpc/) and other custom behavior enabled at Aurora especially Cross-Contract Calls (XCC).
-More on Aurora XCC at https://github.com/aurora-is-near/aurora-contracts-sdk.

 ![](https://us-central1-progress-markdown.cloudfunctions.net/progress/100?dangerColor=ccee00&warningColor=eeff00&successColor=006600) Create NEAR Aurora Plugin and publish it to the `npm` registry